Spot the bear competition answers

 Many readers perused the pages of the Christmas Radio Times looking for the bears hidden throughout the issue – if you gave it a go you’ll want to know the answer is 31!

-Drawn at random form the pool of correct answers, here are the lucky winners of the bear-filled goody bag:
+Drawn at random from the pool of correct answers, here are the lucky winners of the bear-filled goody bag:

 Kimberley Betts of Peasedown St John, Gary Appleton of Macclesfield, Diana Wellard of Ashford, Charles Reah of Watford and Paul Jones of Wrexham.